zzonyo/trust-docs-test/source/index.html.md

 ### Q2: What is the reason for 1048 error code?

 If you encounter errors such as {'index': 1, 'err_code': 1048, 'err_msg': 'Insufficient close amount available.'}, indicating that your available position is not enough.You need to query the api api/v1/contract_position_info to get your available position.

+1. Check whether the amount (cont) of position-closing order exceeds the limit?
+(When there is limit order for closing a position, the quantity that available to be closed will be occupied; hence we kindly remind you to cancel these orders and try again.)

+2. Check whether direction and offset are wrong as follows:

+close long: sell to close a long position (direction: sell; offset: close);

+close short: buy to close a short position (direction: buy; offset: close);

+Only “direction” need to be uploaded when placing a flash close order (close long: sell; close short: buy).

+3. The pending take-profit and stop-loss (tp/sl) orders and trigger orders will not occupy the quantity of the position.

 ### Q3: What is the reason for 1032 error code?